Addition of Chemicals (pH Calculator)

-The addition/dosage can be performed in units of mmol/L or mg/L. Typical pH values of common acids and bases are displayed in the pH Table.
+The addition/dosage can be done in units of mmol/L or mg/L. Typical pH values of common acids and bases are given in the pH Table.

 “Forced Mineral Dissolution”

-The Reac module comprises also mineral phases denoted by the prefix “Mineral_”, such as
+The Reac module includes also mineral phases denoted by the prefix “Mineral_”, such as

 Suppose one sets 0.5 mmol/L of “Mineral_Gypsum” then exactly 0.5 mmol/L CaSO4 will be added to the input water.
-This (kinetic) approach differs distinctly from the thermodynamics of mineral dissolution and is called “forced mineral dissolution”.
+This approach is distinctly different from the thermodynamics of mineral dissolution and is called “forced mineral dissolution”.

-In thermodynamics (which is used here) the mineral dissolves only if the input solution is undersaturated with the mineral (SI < 0).
-The amount that dissolves is dictated by equilibrium thermodynamics and cannot be chosen arbitrary.
+In thermodynamics (which is used here), the mineral dissolves only as long as the solution remains undersaturated with the mineral (SI < 0).
+In other words, the (maximum) amount that dissolves is dictated by equilibrium thermodynamics and cannot be chosen arbitrarily.

-Conversely, the so-called “forced mineral dissolution” by-passes the equilibrium thermodynamics.
+The “forced mineral dissolution” bypasses the equilibrium thermodynamics.
 The selected amount of addition will always dissolve completely, regardless of whether SI > 0 or not.
-In this crude way we are able, say, to simulate strong supersaturated solutions.
+In this “crude way” one can simulate e.g. strongly supersaturated solutions.